ek488/MusicBeeSonemicGenreCategorizer/README.md

 # Virtual genre categories

-Some genres belong to multiple genre categories.
+Some genres belong to multiple different genre categories.

 > Deconstructed Club : Dance & Electronic & Industrial Music

 > Pop Rock: Pop & Rock

 Unfortunately, we cannot assign a genre to more than one genre category in MusicBee.
-But by using a virtual tag, we can assign "Pop Rock," for example, to separate "Pop" and "Rock" categories.
+But by using a virtual tag, we can, for example, assign "Pop Rock" to separate "Pop" and "Rock" categories.

 ## How to (still copy and paste)